TITLE 11 LABOR AND WORKERS COMPENSATION

 (2) The number of apprentices required applies to each occupation or trade performing services during the project.

-C. NMDWS shall be responsible for monitoring the project for the appropriate level of apprentices on the project and ensuring compliance.
+C. The department shall be responsible for monitoring the project for the appropriate level of apprentices on the project and ensuring compliance.

-(1) Upon receiving a notice to proceed for construction of such a project, the general contractor shall submit a compliance plan including an outline for how the contractor and subcontractors of any tier will meet the required number of apprentices for the project and a list of subcontractors to NMDWS within 10 days of the award.
-The list of subcontractors shall be updated quarterly.
+(1) Upon receiving a notice to proceed from the Public Regulation Commission (PRC) for construction of such a project, the general contractor shall submit a compliance plan including a list of subcontractors of any tier that will meet the required number of apprentices to the department.

-(4) Failure of a contractor to comply with the requirement for utilizing the required apprenticeship percentage will result in a referral to the Public Regulatory Commission advising the Commission that the project is not in compliance with the provisions of the Energy Transition Act.
+(4) Failure of a contractor to comply with the requirement for utilizing the required apprenticeship percentage will result in a referral to the PRC advising the Commission that the project is not in compliance with the provisions of the Energy Transition Act.

-D. NMDWS will continue to encourage diversity among apprenticeship program participants, participation by the underrepresented in the industry associated with that apprenticeship program and participation from disadvantaged communities.
+D. The department will continue to encourage diversity among apprenticeship program participants, participation by the underrepresented in the industry associated with that apprenticeship program and participation from disadvantaged communities.

 11.2.3.30 UNEMPLOYMENT ELIGIBILITY: